-Six of our lawyers are noted as Next Generation Lawyers.
-In 2018/19 Associate solicitors Aileen Hirst (Wills & Estates) and Robert Ashworth (Wills & Estates) join associate solicitor Sarah White (Wills & Estates), associate solicitor Caroline Nicholls (Corporate & Commercial), associate solicitor Clare Sheeran (Clinical Negligence) and Director Kerry Addison (Commercial Property and Agriculture & Estates) who have retained Next Generation status.
+Four of our lawyers are noted as Rising Stars.
+Associate solicitors Aileen Hirst (Wills & Estates), Robert Ashworth (Wills & Estates), Sarah White (Wills & Estates), and Caroline Nicholls (Corporate & Commercial).
+Director Kerry Addison is noted as a Next Generation Partner.

-In addition to our two Leading Individuals and six Next Generation Lawyers a further 13 are also recommended by the Legal 500; 21 TSP lawyers in total are individually recommended.
+In addition to our four Leading Individuals, four Rising Stars and 1 Next Generation Partner a further 9 lawyers are also recommended by the Legal 500; 17 TSP lawyers in total are individually recommended.